Align Economic Development with Community Vision

 The ability to add square footage of commercial real estate in the City is important as it is the foundation for attracting new businesses and assisting current businesses to expand without leaving the City.

-In the first quarter of 2020, there was 36,118 square feet of New Commercial Real Estate developed in Arvada.
 To keep pace with the annual goal of 150,000 square feet, 37,500 square feet is the goal per quarter.